 How to guides-solves the user’s problem.
 These are often long form of content.

-Checklists-great for topics that may contain a to-do-list of items
+Checklists-great for getting blog topic ideas that may contain a to-do-list of items

 Trending stories- news stories that may get a lot of traffic-